ludocode/pottery/docs/how_it_works.md

 ## Separate Header and Source Files

-The compare template is simple because all of its functions are `static inline`.
+The compare template is simple in part because all of its functions are `static inline`.
 Larger Pottery functions are not inline.
 Instead, Pottery templates with large functions have a separate `definitions` header.

 Take a look at the [`alloc` template](../include/pottery/alloc/) template for an example.
 This has two separate implementation headers: [`impl/pottery_alloc_declarations.t.h`](../include/pottery/alloc/impl/pottery_alloc_declarations.t.h) and [`impl/pottery_alloc_definitions.t.h`](../include/pottery/alloc/impl/pottery_alloc_definitions.t.h).